yaook.statemachine

 The resource constraints or an empty dict if none.

 This function does some simple defaulting.
-It is used with Deplyoment CRDs which have an optional “resources” field.
+It is used with Deployment CRDs which have an optional “resources” field.
 If the field is missing completely or the container_name is not found, an empty dictionary is returned.

 api_utils: Utilities for the k8s api